hotosm/fmtm/docs/about/faq.md

 ## For Contributors

-**Q:** What is the Field Mapping Tasking Manager (FMTM)?

-**A:** The Field Mapping Tasking Manager (FMTM) is an online platform that allows contributors to participate in mapping projects related to humanitarian and development work.

----

 **Q:** How can I become a contributor to the FMTM?

 **A:** To become a contributor to the FMTM, you can create an account on